-The following NEW varieties will be available in 2018
+The following NEW varieties will be available summer 2018

 Partridge and Tricolour Leghorns, very pretty hens that lay off white / cream coloured eggs.

 Red Barred & Gold Barred (hybrid Rhodebars, brown eggs),

 Cream Barred (hybrid Cream Legbar for blue eggs - no pastel shades!)

 Splash - a pale blue mottled hen, dilute version of our Blue Haze

 Salmon - a buff coloured, dilute version of our Rhode Ranger